 The National HVDC Centre is one of 14 partners contributing to the Horizon Europe HVDC-WISE project.
 The project coordinator is SuperGrid Institute based in Lyon, France and the other project partners are TenneT, Universidad Pontificia Comillas, University of Strathclyde, RWTH Aachen, EPRI Europe, TU Delft, Engie Impact, University of Cyprus, RSE, Energinet, Amprion and Statnett.
 The project will run from October 2022 to March 2026.

 HVDC-WISE is supported by the European Union’s Horizon Europe program under agreement 101075424.
-In the UK funding is being provided through the UK Research and Innovation Horizon Europe Guarantee scheme.
+Innovate UK supports project partners through the UK Research and Innovation Horizon Europe Guarantee scheme.

 The project can be followed here: